StefanSchwedt/cruise_ac_web/index.md

 <h2><a name="publication"></a><img src="assets/icons/book-2.svg" alt="idea icon" width="24" style="vertical-align:middle; margin-right: 8px; margin-top: -4px"> Publication</h2>

-This website provided additional information for the paper "From Bugs to Benefits: Improving User Stories by Leveraging Crowd Knowledge with CrUISE-AC".
+This website provides additional information for the paper "From Bugs to Benefits: Improving User Stories by Leveraging Crowd Knowledge with CrUISE-AC".
 The paper will be presented at the [47th International Conference on Software Engineering](https://conf.researchr.org/home/icse-2025) in Ottawa, Canada.

 A pre-print of the publication can be downloaded [here](https://arxiv.org/abs/2501.15181).